Bail cancellation: MPA Faisal Zaman arrested from courtroom in murder case

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ABBOTTABAD: The anti-terrorism court here on Monday sent Member Provincial Assembly (MPA) Faisal Zaman to prison after cancellation of his bail in the murder case of Pakistan Tehreek-e-Insaf (PTI) activist Malik Tahir Iqbal who was killed in Haripur district a few months back.
+ABBOTTABAD: The anti-terrorism court here on Monday sent Member Provincial Assembly (MPA) Faisal Zaman to prison after cancellation of his bail in the murder case of PTI activist Malik Tahir Iqbal who was killed in Haripur district a few months back.

 The accused MPA Faisal Zaman, who was present in the anti-terrorism court, was arrested on the spot by CTD police.
 Unidentified gunmen had shot dead PTI leader Tahir Iqbal and his driver Sardar Gul Nawaz on September 14, 2020 in Kotera village of Ghazi tehsil in Haripur.